-- A rephrasing of the classical array dataflow analysis [Fea91] in our setting, which enables us to recover classical results from the community; - The definition of the notion of covertly-regular programs for which the polyhedral model algorithms and tools can be applied as-is; - A notion of approximated polyhedral model for programs with non polyhedral control, on which we can compute an over-approximated set of dependence.
+- The definition of the notion of covertly-regular programs for which the polyhedral model algorithms and tools can be applied as-is; - A notion of approximated polyhedral model for programs with non polyhedral control, on which we can compute an over-approximated set of dependence.

-The rest of the paper is organized as follows: section 2 recalls the notion of data dependency set and its classical computation in the polyhedral model framework; section 3 describes our model of program and its semantics enriched with an extended notion of iteration vector; section 4 gives a semantic-based notion of dependencies for our general class of programs.
-Then, section 5 proves the equivalence of our definition with the initial one on regular polyhedral programs, enabling us to define the notion of covertly regular polyhedral programs. section 6 gives an algorithm to compute an over-approximation of the dependency set for programs with non-polyhedral control, opening perspectives to a more general approximate polyhedral model; section 7 compares our work to existing works.
-Finally, we conclude in section 8 with some directions for future work.
+The rest of the paper is organized as follows: Section 2 recalls the notion of data dependency set and its classical computation in the polyhedral model framework; Section 3 describes our model of program and its semantics enriched with an extended notion of iteration vector; Section 4 gives a semantic-based notion of dependencies for our general class of programs.
+Then, Section 5 proves the equivalence of our definition with the initial one on regular polyhedral programs, enabling us to define the notion of covertly regular polyhedral programs.
+Section 6 gives an algorithm to compute an overapproximation of the dependency set for programs with nonpolyhedral control, opening perspectives to a more general approximate polyhedral model; Section 7 compares our work to existing works.
+Finally, we conclude in Section 8 with some directions for future work.